google/libphonenumber/README.md

 # Highlights of functionality

-*   Parsing / formatting / validating phone numbers for all countries / regions
-    of the world.
+*   Parsing, formatting, and validating phone numbers for all countries/regions of the world.
 *   `getNumberType` - gets the type of the number based on the number itself;
     able to distinguish Fixed-line, Mobile, Toll-free, Premium Rate, Shared Cost, VoIP, Personal Numbers, UAN, Pager, and Voicemail (whenever feasible).
 *   `isNumberMatch` - gets a confidence level on whether two numbers could be the same.
-*   `getExampleNumber` / `getExampleNumberByType` - provides valid example
-    numbers for all countries/regions, with the option of specifying which type of example phone number is needed.
+*   `getExampleNumber` and `getExampleNumberByType` - provide valid example numbers for all countries/regions, with the option of specifying which type of example phone number is needed.
 *   `isPossibleNumber` - quickly guesses whether a number is a possible